keystonejs/keystone-jamstack-plus/README.md

 Once it's deployed, click on the 'View App' button to launch the welcome page.
 It has instructions on how to set-up the accompanying front-end with a similar one click button!

+**Note**: The hobby instance of Heroku will sleep periodically when it's not used.
+This can result a slow API response time after periods of inactivity.

 ## Running locally?